The 4 Most Common Types of Plastic in Cars

 Safety

-From polyester fibers in seatbelts to high-density polyethylene used to make fuel tanks, plastics make vehicles safer.
+From polyester fibers in seatbelts to high-density polyethylene used to make fuel tanks, plastic in cars makes vehicles safer.
 Specifically, plastics absorb impact to reduce the risk of injury in an accident, minimize the risk of essential parts corroding, and cover your windshield to stop projectiles from shattering the glass.

 4 Most Common Plastics in Car Manufacturing